Information, effects, dosage, side effects

 Spirulina is not only beneficial for humans, as animals and plants can also benefit from it.
 Veterinarians recommend Spirulina for endurance and general strengthening.

-Award-winning koi carp are given spirulina to improve their color and health.
-Bird breeders enrich the bird feed with spirulina in order to give the plumage more color and shine.
+Award-winning koi carp are given spirulina to improve their colour and health.
+Bird breeders enrich the bird feed with spirulina in order to give the plumage more colour and shine.

-Spirulina is also used intensively by aquaculture companies to promote a greater disease resistance of various fish and crustaceans, as well as to increase their general quality and coloring.
+Spirulina is also used intensively by aquaculture companies to promote a greater disease resistance of various fish and crustaceans, as well as to increase their general quality and colouring.

 First, Spirulina is a spiral, multi-cellular algae without a real cell nucleus.
-It has a blue-green color and can grow up to 100 times larger than Chlorella.
-In comparison, Chlorella is a spherically shaped single- celled microorganism with a nucleus and a compact green color.
+It has a blue-green colour and can grow up to 100 times larger than Chlorella.
+In comparison, Chlorella is a spherically shaped single- celled microorganism with a nucleus and a compact green colour.

 Second, the growth conditions are considerably different.
 Spirulina grows best under slightly alkaline conditions - especially in ponds and rivers.
 The algae also needs a lot of sunshine and mild temperatures.

 Chlorella also grows in fresh water, which is usually home to other organisms, which makes harvesting more complicated.